cespare/datef/README.md

 Parse or print timestamps.

-Because I'm tired of reading the manpage every damn time I use date(1).
+Because I'm tired of reading the man page every damn time I use date(1).

 ## Examples